Zillow-SJ/Cluster_Zillow/Process.md

 - Dropped roomcnt due to large amount of unresolvable nan's.
 - Dropped landtaxvaluedollarcnt column due to high correlation with tax_value column.
 - Dropped taxamount column due to high correlation with tax_value column.

+- dropped assessment year as it is only 2016 or 2017

+- dropped prperty use codes that were strings, lost 106 rows.